 Another key finding in the emotional intelligence literature centres on the importance of empathy.
 In short, empathy involves recognising how other people feel and then experiencing their feelings yourself.
 This creates a sense of a shared connection, which in turn allows you to deal with the situation (whatever it may be) together.
 At a broader level, empathy involves seeing the situation through another person’s eyes.

-A meta-analysis of available research4 shows that students do substantially better at school when you show them empathy and warmth.
+A meta-analysis of available research showed that students do substantially better at school when you show them empathy and warmth.
 Take an interest in their lives, pay attention to how they are feeling and feel with them.

 Emotionally Intelligent Teaching – Tip 3

-However, research reviewed by Robert Marzano5 reveals that the most effective behaviour management technique teachers can adopt is a particular mindset.
+However, the research reviewed by Robert Marzano reveals that the most effective behaviour management technique teachers can adopt is a particular mindset.
 This mindset has two core components:

-- A heightened sense of awareness regarding what is going on in your classroom
+• A heightened sense of awareness about what is going on in your classroom

 The essential point is that we want students to behave well so that they can learn.
 Losing your cool (especially over minor misbehaviour) disrupts both teaching and learning.